Uncertainty Abounds: Inbounds and Out-of-bounds

 As COVID-19 continues to spread globally, rumors and uncertainty spread in the snow sports community.
 We surveyed 2,200+ outdoor industry professionals to gather insights into trends for this winter season – what we found might surprise you.

 To say that this year’s resort skiing and snowboarding landscape is up-in-the-air is an understatement.
-Abrupt, premature closures of most ski areas in March 2019 due to the spiking pandemic sent shock waves through mountain communities and the outdoor industry as a whole.
-The lingering PTSD of those closures has many long-time pass holders waiting for assurances about what the 2020/21 season will hold, while ski area employees are left wondering whether their trusty winter job will materialize and – if not – how they will make ends meet.
+Abrupt, premature closures of most ski areas in March 2020 due to the spiking pandemic sent shock waves through mountain communities and the outdoor industry as a whole.
+Those closures have many long-time pass holders waiting for assurances about what the 2020/21 season will hold, while ski area employees are left wondering whether their trusty winter job will materialize and – if not – how they will make ends meet.

 There is no precedent to draw on, and thus, rumors have been a’flying while snow sports enthusiasts and professionals awaited concrete news.
 Epic Pass’ announcement of their new reservation system for 2020/21 started a wave of powder day FOMO panic.
 Then, other resorts and resort groups began announcing different strategies: new pricing at Wolf Creek, discontinued walk-up tickets at Mammoth, modified lift access, more reservation requirements, limited pass sales – new changes are announced every day.